Mid-Life Crisis? Try These Fair Cars.

 Then again, sometimes you just want to turn your back on practicality and roll in a super-hot ride just because you feel like it.

 Fortunately, the newly coined quarter-life crisis means society no longer demands you wait until colonoscopy age to indulge your vehicular wild side.
-Even better, Fair gives you a handy way to land your personal baller car for the full length of your “me phase” while letting you hand it in whenever your FOMO-induced flirtation with your lost youth passes—no buyer’s remorse involved.
+Even better, Fair gives you a handy way to land your personal baller car for the full length of your “me phase” while letting you choose how you long you drive.

 Here are some of the raciest rides in the Fair stable for your personal bout of four-wheeled self-help.
 Photos are general depictions and don’t refer to the model mentioned.
 Availability may vary based on credit, location and other factors.
 For more information, including about application and payments, see our FAQs.